cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### HTTP/2

 *   Add support for HTTP/2.
     To do this you will need `ALPN`.
     To get support for this you will need to check your version of apache/nginx and OpenSSL.

-![add support][http2]

-[http2]: ./http2.png

 ## Caching